 Hardy Plant Society is a nonprofit group for beginning to experienced gardeners, focusing mainly on plants that thrive in the Pacific Northwest.
 See the website for information on their sponsored garden tours of top-notch Portland metro and Clark County gardens, plant and seed sales and workshop offerings.

-Association of Northwest Landscape Designers’ (ANLD) is a local design organization for mutual support.
+Association of Northwest Landscape Designers’ (ANLD) is a local design organization that supports landscape designers with programs and networking.
 The website provides tips on when to hire and how to choose a landscape designer, including a searchable database of local designers.
 ANLD offers their Annual Designers Garden Tour on the third weekend in June.
 It’s a great way to see professionally designed gardens and get some creative new ideas.
-Amy has had gardens on this tour, and has been the PR chair for this great event.
+Amy will have one of her gardens on this year’s tour, and has been the PR chair for this great event.
 Tour tickets can be purchased online.

 The Association of Professional Landscape Designers (APLD) is an international trade organization with a local Oregon chapter.
-Their website links to plant and gardening information, horticultural and landscape history and sources for landscape furnishings and art.
+They are the only organization that offers a landscape design certification.
+The website explains more about the organization and local events.
 You’ll also find a searchable database of great landscape designers in Oregon.
 Amy is the Legislative Advocate for the Oregon Chapter, protecting the rights of Oregon Landscape Designers to practice their trade.

 The Backyard Habitat Certification is a local effort by Audubon Society of Portland and Columbia Land Trust to give homeowners the resources and information needed to remove invasive plants and grow native plants, creating habitat for our native wildlife.
 Stormwater management and wildlife stewardship are also integral to the program.
 Amy is a recommended designer with this program.